Statutory Continuing Professional Development

 - Registrants who have been selected for CPD assessment will be notified in early June each year.

-- Assessment results will be issued to registrants by the end of August each year.
+- Assessment results will normally be issued to registrants by the end of August each year, on certain occasions this may be slightly delayed.

 - The Post-Registration Lead, Ms Michelle McCorry, is available to address any queries you might have regarding the CPD process.
 She is contactable by telephone: 028 9032 6927 or at email@example.com.